azori3/crud_nsr/README.md

 ### Model
+- cd crud_nsr
-- you can find the class diagram  cd crud_nsr/cancer-Modal.pdf
+- you can find the class diagram  cancer-Modal.pdf
 ---

 ### Additional Questions
+- cd crud_nsr
-- you can find my reflection  cd crud_nsr/answers.pdf
+- you can find my answers  answers.pdf